jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 ## Your company understands the need for quiet workspaces

  Developers need to concentrate.
-Putting is in a big room hurts our productivity.
+Putting us in a big room hurts our productivity.
 Putting the sales people in the same room destroys it.

  Four or five people in a single room is quite alright, though I'd love to work at a place that gave me a private office.